yDu98/CV-Final-Project/README.md

 ## Description

 This project is part of a final assignment for a Computer Vision course.
 It utilizes state-of-the-art machine learning and computer vision techniques to solve a specific problem (briefly describe the problem here).
-The main focus of this project is to demonstrate practical application of skills in computer vision using various tools and algorithms.
+The main focus of this project is  to automate facial expression detection using a deep learning model.

 ## Features